 Recently I was asked to help re-develop a website.
 No big deal there – The website looked very old and wasn’t easy to navigate, and the client was sure there was something better out there.
 But when I looked further into it, I was truly staggered by the situation and how the web designer was fleecing this customer.
-This was a small business with no technical support, other than the web developer and they were taking full advantage of this customer.
+This was a small business with no technical support, and this particular web developer was taking full advantage of this customer’s lack of knowledge.

 Rule Number 1 – Register your own domain names.

-A domain name is not a website.
-Once you have registered a domain name, you can then point the domain name at a set of pages you have created – this becomes a website.
+Just to be clear here, a domain name is not a website.
+Once you have registered a domain name, you can then point the domain name to a set of pages you have created – this becomes a website.
 But more importantly, in the future, you can point that domain name somewhere else, and thus you remain in control.

 Rule Number 2 – Hosting etc

 Make sure you know where your website is hosted (this could be with GoDaddy, or 1and1, or any number of web hosting companies).
 Ensure you have administrative access to all of this, especially what is often referred to as the C-panel – where you can control much of what happens to your website.
 Also ensure that you know all of the licenses, plugins and paid for add-ons on your website and take them over from the Web Design company.
 This includes the ‘Theme’ that the web designer is using.